Content seriesView full content series

-How should marketing and customer service teams collaborate?
+How should marketing and customer service teams collaborate?by

 We're all marketers now.
 So why are so many businesses still keeping their customer service teams separate from their marketing department?